Esser50K/mullpy/README.md

 A little tool to check if you're currently connected to **Mullvad** VPN or not and also checks for an open port and a DNS leak test.
 If you want to read more about Mullvad VPN you can goa head and read the _very flattering_ [Mullvad review here](https://thatoneprivacysite.net/2017/10/03/mullvad-review/) by [That One Privacy Site](https://thatoneprivacysite.net/)

-The tool _does not_ intend to be a swiss army knife, just a two day mini-project so I don't have to go to [am.i.mullvad.net](http://am.i.mullvad.net/) everytime to check on my connection. **For WebRTC you should go to their website!**
+The tool _does not_ intend to be a swiss army knife, just a two day mini-project so I don't have to go to [am.i.mullvad.net](http://am.i.mullvad.net/) every time to check on my connection. **For WebRTC you should go to their website!**

 ![Mullvad ON](assets/mullvad_on.png)